 - Data packs

-Race format and strategy
+Race Format and Strategy

 The grid for the Spa 24 Hours will be decided by an eight-minute qualifying test, in which one of each team’s designated drivers will have two laps to post the best time possible.
 A three-minute practice session will precede the quali session to allow drivers to join the server and equip their setups.
 The race will then get underway with a rolling start procedure.